ci-and-cd/maven-build/README.md

 > activate by set property 'site' to 'true'

 sonar
-> activate by property 'sonar' present
+> activate by set property 'sonar' to 'true'

 ### 3. site
 site